 Access Control List CLI Commands

 Command Parameters

 show access-list

 This command displays all of the access control profiles.

 access-list STRING

 This command creates a new access control profile.

 Where the STRING is the profile name.

-show profile This common delicularies the common topogon control mustile
+show profile

-active This command displays the current access control profile.
+This command displays the current access control profile.

+active

-active This command actives this profile.
+This command actives this profile.

-no active This command actives this profile.
+no active

-no active This command disables the profile.
+This command disables the profile.

 mac destination MACADDR MACADDR

 address

 This command configures the destination MAC and mask for the

 profile.
 The second MACADDR parameter is the mask for the

 profile.

 mac destination host MACADDR

 address

 This command configures the destination MAC and mask for the

 profile.
-The mask is set to ff.ff.ff.ff.ff automatically.
+The mask is set to ff.ff.ff.ff.ff.ff automatically.

 no mac destination

+address This serves a discussion the destination MAO and seads from the

-address This command removes the destination MAC and mask from the
+I his command removes the destination MAC and mask from the

-profile.

-mac ethertype STRING
+maa athartuna

-mae emercype This command configures the Ethernet type for the profile.
-Where
+mac emertype This command configures the Ethernet type for the profile Where

-the STRING is a hex-decimal value. e.g.: 08AA.
+the STRING is a box desimal value, e.g.: 0844

-no mac ethertype
+no mac othertype

-This command removes the limitation of the Ethernet type from the
+no mac emertype This command removes the limitation of the Ethernet type from the

-profile.
+profile

-mac source address MACADDR MACADDR
+mac source address

-This command configures the source AMC and mask for the profile.
+This command configures the source AMC and mask for the profile

 mac source address host MACADDR

 This command configures the source MAC and mask for the profile.

-The mask is set to ff.ff.ff.ff.ff automatically.
+The mask is set to ff.ff.ff.ff.ff.ff.automatically.

 no mac source

+address

-address This command removes the source MAC and mask from the profile.
+This command removes the source MAC and mask from the profile.

 mac vlan VLANID

-mao vian This command configures the VLAN for the profile.
+This command configures the VLAN for the profile.

-no mac vlan The seminana comigator and the first and promot
+no mac vlan

 This command removes the limitation of the VLAN from the profile.

 source-port PORTLIST

 This command configures the source ports for the profile.

 no source-port PORTLIST

 This command removes the source ports from the profile.